 Mardi Gras, French for Fat Tuesday, is also known as Shrove Tuesday, from the English term "Shrovetide." the last day before Lent.
 The day after Fat Tuesday, Ash Wednesday, is a day of fasting (having only one large meal with no snacks throughout the day) and abstinence (abstaining from red meat) for many Catholics.
 It is also a day of reflection for many in New Orleans, a very Catholic city.

 Catholics used to give up meat during all of Lent (not just on Fridays).
 We would always say it isn’t really such a sacrifice in New Orleans when you consider our love for, and the abundance of, fresh Gulf seafood.
 Going to a crawfish boil on the weekend is hardly the same as putting on a hairshirt or sleeping on a rack.
 Still, we try to give up what we love most (beignets, chocolate, lattes, soft drinks, smokes if we still got 'em, etc.).
 We Google “things to give up for Lent” and settle on something personally meaningful.
-Ash Wednesday is particularly hard this year since it occurs on Valentine's Day.
 Still, Lent is the one time of year it’s okay to be a quitter.

 « back to News